CUPRIMA’S KEY INSIGHTS, TAKEAWAYS AND BEST PRACTICES

 → At CUPRIMA, we collaborate closely with our partner roasters, offering clear data requirements to help facilitate compliance with the EUDR.

-All coffee imported on or after the EUDR’s enforcement date (30 December 2024, or 30 December 2025, if the one-year phase-in period is approved by Parliament and Council) will be subject to EUDR regulations.
+→ All coffee imported on or after the EUDR’s enforcement date (30 December 2025) will be subject to EUDR regulations.
 However, coffee that CUPRIMA has in stock prior to this EUDR enforcement date will not be subject to these regulations.

 → CUPRIMA makes compliance easy and hassle-free by streamlining the process.
-Upon the enforcement date of the EUDR legislation -starting December 30, 2024, or December 30, 2025, if the one-year phase-in period is approved by Parliament and Council, every CUPRIMA invoice will include the DDS reference number from the EU IT platform for coffee imported and cleared after this date.
+Upon the enforcement date of the EUDR legislation -starting 30 December 2025, every CUPRIMA invoice will include the DDS reference number from the EU IT platform for coffee imported and cleared after this date.
 This ensures compliance with geolocation and legality requirements, while batches cleared before this date are exempt.
 Additionally, our larger customers will receive a security token to access the EU platform.

 → If needed, CUPRIMA is available to provide detailed information to demonstrate compliance during controls or audits by your competent authorities.